funilrys/PyFunceble/docs/configuration.rst

     **Type:** :code:`dict`

-    **Description:** Set the default name of some important files and directory related to the :code:`logs` index.
+    **Description:** Set the default name of some important files and directories related to the :code:`logs` index.

 :code:`outputs[logs][directories]`